-Following a review by the Society of Chief Librarians, in consultation with DCMS guidance and revised model library byelaws for England, were published in August 2017.
-These are intended to help libraries, in England, deliver their service within a safe and comfortable environment, to safeguard library property and to make libraries pleasant places for everyone.
-They assist the library workforce in their daily role, they can be used when necessary to deal with the more extreme cases of behaviour experienced and they allow for flexibility in dealing with local concerns.
-There is a specific reference to the requirement that: "No person shall behave in a violent, disorderly or indecent manner in the library, use violent, abusive, offensive, insulting or obscene language therein, or intentionally or recklessly cause or do anything likely to cause injury to any other person."
-They only apply to statutory libraries operated by or on behalf of local authorities.
-Discussions between DCMS and Libraries Connected about updating the existing model byelaws are in progress.
+Following a review by Libraries Connected in consultation with DCMS, revised model library byelaws for England were published in March 2025.
+These are intended to help libraries in England deliver their service within a safe and comfortable environment, to safeguard library property and to make libraries pleasant places for everyone.
+They assist the library workforce in their daily role, can be used when necessary to deal with the more extreme cases of behaviour and allow for flexibility in dealing with local concerns.
+There is a specific reference to the requirement that: "No person may, while in the library or in the course of using any library facilities, behave in a disruptive, violent, aggressive, threatening, discriminatory or indecent manner, use violent, abusive, offensive, insulting, or obscene language, or intentionally or recklessly cause or do anything likely to cause injury to any other person."
+These only apply to statutory libraries operated by or on behalf of local authorities.